fanff/agentkit-cli/README.md

 ```

-## Start the document ingestion
+## Document ingestion

-[in construction] To start the document ingestion, you can use the following command:
+[in construction] To start the document ingestion, you can use the following process:

+1. Put your documents inside the `<project_name>_textdocuments` folder.
+2. Edit the `extraction.yml` file to define the extraction process.
+3. Start the ingestion process with the `akit ingest` command.

 ```bash
 akit ingest